Big Ali

-Ali Fitzgerald Moore (born February 25, 1978), better known by his stage name Big Ali and formerly Breakingz and Grimer, is an American singer, rapper, songwriter and DJ born in New York.
+Ali Fitzgerald Moore (born February 25, 1978), better known by his stage name Big Ali (formerly Breakingz and Grimer), is an American singer, rapper, and DJ born in New York.
 He has been based in Paris, France, since 2001.
 He is signed to Up Music, a Warner Music label.

 Career

-Big Ali released his debut album Louder in May 2009 on the record label.
-The album featured a great number of French and international producers and artists.
-"Hit the Floor" taken from the album became his first big single in October 2008 followed by "Neon Music" released in March 2009.
-A third single "Universal Party" followed in November 2009.
+Big Ali released his debut album Louder in May 2009.
+The album featured many French and international producers and artists.
+"Hit the Floor", released in October 2008, was the album's first single.
+It was followed by "Neon Music" in March 2009.
+A third single, "Universal Party", came out in November 2009.

 In collaborations, the joint 2006 single "Rock This Party (Everybody Dance Now)" by Bob Sinclar and Cutee-B featuring Dollarman, Ali & Makedah stayed at #1 for four weeks on the Ultratop 40 Belgian charts.
 In 2007, it became a number one hit in Billboard's Hot Dance Club Songs.

 Big Ali wrote his first lyrics at the age of 8.
 He created a crew of DJs called "World Famous Vynil Squad".
-He also had radio and TV collaborations such radio show "Full Throttle" with national US emissions in led by his friend Fatman Scoop and is creator of the show Jumpoff hosted by Ed Lover and Doctor Dré.
-He hosted his own show "The Magic Hour" at the Vassar College in New York.
+He also had radio and TV collaborations, such as the radio show "Full Throttle", which featured Fatman Scoop.
+Big Ali also created the show Jumpoff, hosted by Ed Lover and Doctor Dré.
+He hosted his own show, "The Magic Hour", at Vassar College in New York.

-Big Ali has also worked in club venues in the United States, Asia, Latin America and Europe and is very famous in France.
-He participated as an MC at the Cannes Film Festival, and is at the Saint Tropez VIP Room every year.
-He has worked with many successful French artists such as Kool Shen, Amine, Jean-Roch, Kore & Scalp, Leslie, Magic System, Bob Sinclar with Rohff on the hit "Dirty Hous", Sinik and more recently Maude Harcheb on her smash hit "Donne-Moi Le La" and others.
-Big Ali hosts one Saturday per month the show "Show Time" on Radio NRJ.
+Big Ali has also worked in club venues in the United States, Asia, Latin America, and Europe.
+He participated as an MC at the Cannes Film Festival.
+He has worked with many successful French artists such as Kool Shen, Amine, Jean-Roch, Kore & Scalp, Leslie, Magic System, Bob Sinclar with Rohff on the hit "Dirty Hous", Sinik, and Maude Harcheb on her song "Donne-Moi Le La".